WDI-SEA/react-development-course-materials/README.md

   - The film exercises are not referenced anywhere else in the class and can safely be ignored if you so choose.

 ## Options on ways to teach the React Module
-Note: See the `Readme.md` in the `schedules` folder for links to the repos and definitions of activity types.

 - **Option 1**: Teach it like a normal class, entirely in classroom.
   - Follow the schedule above.

 - **Option 2**: Teach flipped classroom
   - This means assigning as much reading as possible for homework; all exercises and codealongs during the day.
-  - For a schedule on teaching React flipped, follow the `flipped-classroom-schedule.md` in the `schedules` folder.
+  - For a schedule on teaching React flipped, follow the `flipped-classroom-schedule.md`.

 - **Option 3**: Teaching ES6 first, before React.
   - [ES6 is part of unit 3](../../../react-es6-functional/) - the `react-es6-functional` repo.
   - If you'd like to teach ES6 before you start React, you will teach lessons 1-6 of unit 3 before starting back at unit 1 for the rest of the React module